 Professional Development Funding

-The committee has also supported several research and instructional activities related to the changing California Digital Library system and scholarly communications.
+The program has also supported several research and instructional activities related to the changing California Digital Library system and scholarly communications.

 Limited funds are available through the LAUC-D Professional Activities Committee for professional development activities, including participation in conferences, continuing education, and other activities.
 All librarians are eligible to apply for these funds.